-As at December 31, 2020, the REIT derived approximately 61.9% of its annual base minimum rent from the Dilawri Group.
+As at December 31, 2021, the REIT derived approximately 61.8% of its annual base minimum rent from the Dilawri Group.
 Consequently, revenues will be dependent on the ability of the Dilawri Group to meet its rent obligations and the REIT's ability to collect rent from the Dilawri Group.
 If the Dilawri Group were to terminate its tenancies, default on or cease to satisfy its payment obligations, it would have a material adverse effect on the REIT's financial condition and results of operations and its ability to make cash distributions to Unitholders.

 The REIT has entered into leases with the applicable members of the Dilawri Group in respect of each of the Dilawri Properties, including the Third Party Tenant Portfolio.
 Under such leases, Dilawri provided an indemnity for the lease obligations of each other member of the Dilawri Group for the initial term of the leases.
-Consequently, the Dilawri Group will be the REIT's most significant tenant for the foreseeable future, with members of the Dilawri Group and sublease arrangements with the Dilawri Group occupying approximately 56.5% of the REIT's GLA as of December 31, 2020 and other dealership groups occupying the remainder.
-The rent from the portions of the Dilawri Properties occupied by the Dilawri Group and sublease arrangements with the Dilawri Group and sublease arrangements of the REIT's Cash NOI as of December 31, 2020, with the portions of the Properties occupied by other dealership group tenants accounting for the remainder.
-As of the date of this AIF, the remaining terms of the Dilawri Leases range from approximately 5.2 to 18.9 years, with a weighted average lease term as at December 31, 2020 of approximately 11.3 years.
+Consequently, the Dilawri Group will be the REIT's most significant tenant for the foreseeable future, with members of the Dilawri Group and sublease arrangements with the Dilawri Group occupying approximately 57.0% of the REIT's GLA as of December 31, 2021 and other dealership groups occupying the remainder.
+The rent from the portions of the Dilawri Properties occupied by the Dilawri Group and sublease arrangements with the Dilawri Group represents approximately 61.8% of the REIT's base rent as of December 31, 2021, with the portions of the Properties occupied by other dealership group tenants accounting for the remainder.
+As of the date of this AIF, the remaining terms of the Dilawri Leases range from approximately 4.5 to 18.1 years, with a weighted average lease term as at December 31, 2021 of approximately 10.5 years.
 Therefore, the REIT's net income could also be materially adversely affected in the event of a downturn in the business, or the bankruptcy or insolvency, of Dilawri or the Dilawri Group, as the REIT's largest tenant.